Wickwire, Emerson

 Biosketch

-An active speaker, Dr. Wickwire has presented invited lectures at Johns Hopkins School of Medicine, Memorial Sloan Kettering Cancer Center, NASA - Goddard, Children's National Medical Center, Georgetown University School of Medicine, Walter Reed Army Medical Center, Womack Army Medical Center at Fort Bragg, NC, the National Intrepid Center of Excellence at Bethesda Naval Medical Center, and elsewhere.
+An active speaker, Dr. Wickwire has presented invited lectures at Johns Hopkins School of Medicine, Memorial Sloan Kettering Cancer Center, NASA - Goddard, Children's National Medical Center, Georgetown University School of Medicine, Walter Reed Army Medical Center, Womack Army Medical Center at Fort Bragg, NC, the National Intrepid Center of Excellence at Bethesda Naval Medical Center, University of Arizona, UPenn, and elsewhere.
 His presentations on human motivation and behavior change were selected by his peers among the top 1% of over 1300 medical presentations in 2011.

 Research/Clinical Keywords